A-Ribeiro/OpenMultimedia/README.md

 There are the network layer and the presentation layer.

-All componentes comunicates with each other using IPC channels (Inter Process Communication) thanks to https://github.com/A-Ribeiro/aRibeiroPlatform .
+All components comunicate with each other using IPC channels (Inter Process Communication) thanks to https://github.com/A-Ribeiro/aRibeiroPlatform .

 ### Network Layer